 Of course, there are surgeries and extreme treatments that produce overnight age-reversal results, but if you’re caring for your skin for the long-term, you need a long-term plan.
 A K-Beauty routine does not have to be complicated, and can simply include cleansing, hydrating, moisturizing and sunscreen.
-For anti-aging, K-beauty is a fantastic option, and you can try to include the above suggestions we’ve discussed in this post.
+For anti-ageing, K-beauty is a fantastic option, and you can try to include the above suggestions we’ve discussed in this post.

 Making time to care for your skin, and self-care generally, can improve not only your mental health, but also how we look and feel on the outside.
-Getting older is admittedly something we try to slow down as humans, but if you’ve cared for yourself properly, the aging we will see in our faces is inevitable, and the sign of a life well-lived.
+Getting older is admittedly something we try to slow down as humans, but if you’ve cared for yourself properly, the ageing we will see in our faces is inevitable, and the sign of a life well-lived.
 Care for yourself, and the rest is up to nature!

 Katherine Spowart from skinfullofseoul.com